mudrd8mz/moodle-lang/sr_lt_utf8/README.txt

    Ivan Nikolić
    Jovana Tripković

-   for joint efforts on fine-tuning this language pack.
+   for joint effort on fine-tuning and maintaining this language pack.

+ - Bojan Milosavljević, Kruševac

+   for help in fine-tuning and maintaining this language pack, as well as resolving grammar sensitivity issues.

  - Marija Ćućuz, Department of Psychology, Faculty of Philosophy, Belgrade